Tap to Call: 205.328.9200

 Every year, over 83,000 people in the U.S. receive a bladder cancer diagnosis.
 While the disease is often the result of factors such as cigarette smoking, being male, undergoing chemotherapy, or having Lynch syndrome, it can also stem from exposure to PFAS.
-These chemicals are currently lurking on over 700 military sites throughout the country, which places people who are stationed there at high risk of exposure, as well as of developing bladder cancer.
-If you struggle with bladder cancer as a veteran or as the family member of one who was stationed at a military base contaminated with PFAS, we strongly encourage you to reach out to our law firm.
+These fluorinated chemicals are found in aqueous film-forming foam (AFFF) used for firefighting, which places maritime workers and railroad employees who were exposed to PFAS at high risk of developing bladder cancer.
+If you struggle with bladder cancer as a seaman or railroad worker who was exposed to PFAS or other toxic substances in the workplace, we encourage you to reach out to our law firm, as you may be entitled to compensation under the Jones Act or FELA.

 Toxic exposure is responsible for 25% of bladder cancer cases in men and 11% of bladder cancer cases in women

-The main source of PFAS on military bases is the use of aqueous film-forming foam, commonly known as AFFF, a very effective fire suppressant used to put out jet fuel and petroleum fires.
-It was employed by both military firefighters and trainees, which led to heavy contamination.
+The main source of PFAS in maritime and railroad workplaces is the use of aqueous film-forming foam, commonly known as AFFF, a very effective fire suppressant used to put out jet fuel and petroleum fires.
+It was employed by firefighters and emergency response personnel, which led to significant exposure.
 There are multiple routes of exposure to PFAS, such as ingestion and inhalation.

 • blood in the urine